200-hr Yoga Teacher Training

 - What are your goals, plans, and dreams for yourself as a yoga teacher?

-To apply for the Scholarships, please also answer the following:
+To apply for the Scholarships, please answer the questions above AND the following:

 - What communities would you serve with your teaching?